PhilipDeFraties/viewing_party/README.md

 1. Get an api key from [The Movie Database API](https://developers.themoviedb.org/3/getting-started/authentication)
 1. Fork and clone the repo
 2. Install any missing gems from gem file
-3. Install gem packages with `bundle install`
+3. Install gem packages with `$ rails db:{create,migrate,seed}`
-4. Setup the database with `rails db:{create,migrate,seed}`
 5. In config/application.ymal paste:
 `MOVIEDB_API_KEY: "<YOUR API KEY>"`
 Replace <YOUR API KEY> with the key you obtained from The Movie Database API.
 6. From your terminal run `$ rails s` and navigate to http://localhost:3000/ in your browser to navigate the app

+## Testing
-7. To run our test suite, RSpec, enter `bundle exec rspec` in the terminal.
-(All 97 tests should be passing)
+RSpec and Capybara were used for unit and integration testing and Travis-CI was used for continuous integration ensuring any changes pushed to the main branch did not break any previously implemented tests.
+Simplecov was used to track total test coverage and as of 12/10/2020 shows 100% coverage.
+To run our test suite, RSpec, enter `$ bundle exec rspec` in the terminal.
+(All 98 tests should be passing).
+To see a coverage report enter '$open coverage/index.html'

 ## Future Changes
 1. Full CRUD functionality for users, parties, and friendships